ferruzzi/Gygax75-miststlkr/week1/week1-notes.md

    - Sorcerers are powerful mostly-one-trick ponies who need other skills to remain useful
  - The Matrix
    - Some thematic elements as far as a band of underdog rebels on the lam fighting The Man

+# Questions
+ - Why on earth would anyone play this?
+Sample character concepts:
+   - A coven of hedge witches banding together to fight for scraps from The Organization
+   - A human who lost a sorcerous loved one to The Organization and wants revenge
+   - A local merchant who was helped by a sorcerer and has joined the cause, using their contacts and negotiation skills
+   - A local hunter who entered the wrong glade on th wrong moonlit night and got drawn into this world
+   - A college kid tinkering with "ancient rituals" they found online realizes that one actually worked
+ - What is the goal/point/hook; what is an "adventure" in a setting like this?
+   - There would need to be some kind of general threat that the players can handle; some wee beasties that normal folks can't see/handle themselves.
+Carrying on the fey concept, brownies/sprites/etc are also real and cause day to day issues of various severity.
+These plus standard human issues like gangs can be your general threat and lower level challenges before being noticed by and dealing with an global conspiracy
+   - Lower levels could focus on carving out a local safe haven helping a neighborhood and winning friends/allies.
+     Human threats in the form of gangs and sundry hooligans threaten the neighborhood, plus the occasional malevolent/spiteful pixie that needs to be defeated/relocated/appeased.
+Through the course of these challenges, the players carve out a neighborhood of supporters and allies.
+   - It should be emphasized that murderhobos will draw the attention of The Organization far more quickly and outright murder is to be used as a last resort.
+Appease the hungry brownie hunting stray cats, convince the gremlin turning the produce at Joe's Market sour to move to a wild blueberry patch in the woods instead, set a trap for the guy breaking into shops and stealing the tills at night so he gets caught, etc.  The extermination of all wild fey in an area or a body found in an alley _will_ be noticed and investigated by a force much stronger than the players.
+ - What signifies XP/Karma in a setting like this?
+   - It would almost certainly have to be a milestone-based system

 # Base System
   Currently looking into various superhero systems to find one I like as the envisioned magic system is more akin to a